Iterative Convex Optimization with Control Barrier Functions for Obstacle Avoidance among Polytopes: NUMERICAL RESULTS

 \section{NUMERICAL RESULTS}

 We first focus on autonomous navigation for one robot of various shapes (rectangle, triangle, and L-shape) in 2-D environments.
 We then show extensions to multi-robot teams and 3-D environments.
 The proposed optimization-based control algorithm generates dynamically feasible, collision-free trajectories in tight maze scenarios.
-The animation video can be found at \url{https://youtu.be/x-B9wqE2_58}
+The animation video can be found at \url{https://youtu.be/6XmuV3Gxvm0}

 All simulations were conducted using the same computational setup.
 The proposed iMPC-DHOCBF framework was implemented in Python, and all convex optimization problems were solved using OSQP~\cite{stellato2020osqp}.
-Experiments were performed on a Linux desktop equipped with an NVIDIA RTX~4090 GPU.
+Experiments were performed on a Linux desktop with an Intel(R) Core(TM) i9-12900K CPU running at 3.20 GHz.